in vivo Training Initiative

-- Supervisors, who must be BAP members, are invited to complete the online application form, submit a short CV (no more than 2 pages) and a research proposal (approx. 400 words) with total number, species and strain of rodents required.
+- Supervisors, who must be BAP members, are invited to complete the online application form, submit a short CV (2 pages) and a research proposal (approx. 500 words) with full costing for the project.

-- A named project student is required and supervisors must ensure the student receives adequate training and meets all statutory requirements for the work he or she will undertake
+- Supervisors must ensure the student receives adequate training and both student and project meet all statutory requirements for the work to be undertaken.

 - The project must be based in a UK or ROI Home Office Designated Institution.

 - The project must be one that involves whole animals (in vivo) and fits within the remit of the BAP – to advance research in the science of psychopharmacology.

 - Projects should have a psychopharmacology theme but related psychiatry/neuroscience/genetics projects are acceptable provided they include a strong component of in-vivo training.

 - Projects on neurological disorders (e.g. Huntington’s and Parkinson’s disease) and pain systems will also be considered as long as in vivo approaches are utilised.

 - Projects on animal welfare issues will also be welcome.

 - Projects will be funded up to a total of £5,000 per project and must include a stipend for the student.

 - The funds on offer are to be specifically used for student stipend (mandatory), animal maintenance costs, consumables and Home Office personal licence fees as necessary (as required by the project).